hazae41/network-ws-to-tcp-proxy/README.md

 You can then:

-- Build the latest commit
+- Build the latest commit (and latest environment variables)

 ```bash
 make build